sweetkane/artscii/README.md

 # 🖼️ artscii
-This tool uses AI to generate ascii art from a given prompt.
+This tool uses AI to generate ascii art from a text prompt.
 ![Screenshot 2024-03-13 at 5 06 36 PM](https://github.com/sweetkane/artscii/assets/71854758/451a3c17-ab7c-4421-8dd3-a52cb007abd0)

 ## Overview